LineageOS/lineage_wiki/pages/internal/adding_device.md

   For the optional profiles:
   {{ properties.bluetooth.properties.profiles.items.enum | join: ', ' }}
   ```
+* `burn_boot`: Instructions for booting the device into the mode used for flashing low-level images to prepare the NAND/eMMC/UFS to boot Android.
+Most devices will not need to set this.

 * `camera`: One entry for each camera in the format